AP Top 25 Takeaways: Miami living right; 3 top-10 teams fall | New Country 923

 5. This week’s SEC coach catching heat: C’mon down, Gus Malzahn, whose offense dried up in the second half against LSU.
 He also had some questionable clock management late in the game.

-14. It was another slog for Florida State’s offense, but the Seminoles did improve to 20-0 all-time against Duke.

-15. Sitting atop the Atlantic standings: No. 20 North Carolina State.
+17. Sitting atop the ACC Atlantic standings: No. 20 North Carolina State.
 And it’s no fluke.

-16. The 500th Big Ten victory in Michigan history — more than any other school — was another struggle for the offensively inept Wolverines.
-Michigan beat Indiana in overtime for the second time in three seasons.

-17. Jim Harbaugh needs to give defensive coordinator Don Brown a raise because his defense is the only thing keeping Michigan ranked.
-The Wolverines go to No. 3 Penn State next Saturday.
+18. Michigan’s Jim Harbaugh needs to give defensive coordinator Don Brown a raise because his defense is the only thing keeping the Wolverines ranked.
+No. 17 Michigan goes to No. 3 Penn State next Saturday.

+19. Both Michigan and Ohio State earned their 500th Big Ten victories on Saturday.
+The Buckeyes have the better winning percentage at .734.

-20. The Vols are at No. 1 Alabama next week.
+22. The Vols are at Alabama next week.
 So it’s not getting any better.

-21. Kudos to South Carolina quarterback Jake Bentley, who was one of the first people to console Tennessee quarterback Jarrett Guarantano after his final play pass went incomplete.

-22. Watching Michigan, Florida State and Tennessee play offense at the same time was enough to make a sports fan flip to hockey,
+23. Watching Michigan, Tennessee and Florida State, which slogged through a victory against Duke, play offense at the same time early Saturday was enough to make a sports fan flip to hockey,

 Follow Ralph D. Russo at www.Twitter.com/ralphDrussoAP